icu-hsuzuki/da4r2022_note/docs/eda4.md

   * Create a new project: File > New Project; or
   * Open a project: File > Open Project, Open Project in New Session, Open Recent Project
+    - It is easier to find an existing project from: File > Recent Project
   * _Check there is a file `project_name.Rproj` in your project folder (directory)_